arturo-lang/arturo/README.md

 ### Manually

 > 💡  Arturo should compile practically everywhere: Windows, Linux, Mac OS.
-If you encounter any issue, or your OS is not supported, drop me a line!
+If you encounter an issue, or your OS is not supported, drop me a line!

 #### Prerequisites